ccampo133/akka_streams_vs_rx_reactor/README.md

 hard and easy to do wrong.
 A part of the complexity seems to arise form the fact that _Project Reactor_ implements the reactive streams interfaces directly and that's what you have to do when implementing your own operator.
-If you look back at the _Java_ [specification of the reactive interfaces]((https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.2/README.md)
+If you look back at the _Java_ [specification of the reactive interfaces](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.2/README.md)
-), you will find them
+, you will find them
 pretty simple, however if you read the list of rules that govern their interactions, you will realize the complexity involved.
 To help testing with implementation there's _Technology Compatibility Kit_ available that can run custom implementations against a test suite that checks the constraints coming from the spec.
 You can find it [here](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.2/tck/README.md).
-However you still need to implement it.
+However you still need to implement it in the first place.
 There are some utility/not documented/subject to change routines that help you manage demand count or implement correct signaling of elements by using a queue draining loop, which is an implementation detail of the built in operators, but you'd need to study the _Reactor_ source code to figure out how to use them.